aaldosari1/W08D03-Spring-data-lab/Readme.md

 # TodoLisp App with database

-* you will create TodoList app just like the one you created for yesterday lab but in this lab you will connecte it to reall database and do the crud operation to the database.
+* you will create TodoList app just like the one you created for yesterday lab but in this lab you will connect it to reall database and do the CRUD operation to the database.

 * Create TodoList app that do the following: